NJ, US · AI law tracker

 |---|---|---|---|

-| deployer | Refrain from using facial recognition technology on consumers unless for a legitimate safety purpose. | — | — |
+| deployer | Refrain from using facial recognition technology on consumers for purposes other than legitimate safety. | — | — |

 Subscriber only